Shuffle/Shuffle/README.md

 ## Try it
 * Self-hosted: Check out the [installation guide](https://github.com/shuffle/shuffle/blob/master/.github/install-guide.md)
-* Cloud: Register at https://shuffler.io/register and get cooking (missing a lot of features)
+* Cloud: Register at https://shuffler.io/register and get cooking

 Please consider [sponsoring](https://github.com/sponsors/frikky) the project if you want to see more rapid development.